jpmendezf/ionic-3/readme.md

 ﻿# Ionic2-geoloc
 ## Summary
-Find the GPS position where you are and put every 2 seconds a marker on google map.
+Find the GPS position where you are and put everya 2 seconds a marker on google map.
 Everything is logged.
 The position is sent to log-webservice(see my sources on github) on Heroku.
 ![geoloc](http://patricerolland.free.fr/pic/ionic_geoloc.jpg)

 ## Setup